Canning Beets to Make Red Beet Eggs Recipe and Beets in Pineapple Sauce Recipe

 Remove jars and place upright several inches apart to cool on wire rack.

-When canning beets with low acidity (no vinegar) you must process in a pressure cooker.
+When preserving beets with low acidity (no vinegar) you must process in a pressure cooker.

 Canning beets during the growing season can be enjoyed all year with great recipes.
 Try the delicious recipe below.